damian-lis/portfolio-website/README.md

 ### FORM INPUT LOGIC PART:

-### 3.14 Description of the input (text, email and textarea) logic with the handleFormTextInputTyping and the handleFormTextInputFocus methods
+<h3 id="form-inputs-logic">3.14 Description of the inputs (text, email and textarea) logic with the handleFormTextInputTyping and the handleFormTextInputFocus methods</h3>

 Now that we have the forms component created, I would like to move on to describing the logic that is present in it.
 First of all, I would like to focus on the logic of individual inputs in the form.